 //Filtering our array

-const filtredList = ShoppingList.filterfunction(item){
+const filtredList = ShoppingList.filter( function(item){

 return item.price <= 5000;